modelscope/FunASR/docs/community_growth_20k.md

 ## Workstream 5: External proof

 - Publish reproducible benchmark scripts and raw configuration for the 184-file benchmark.
-- Encourage users to share production stories, dashboards, or public demos.
+- Encourage users to share production stories, dashboards, public demos, or benchmark notes through the showcase issue template.
 - Add third-party integrations and community projects to README when they are maintained and runnable.
 - Keep citations and paper links visible for researchers.